Transformation of The Indian Stock Market

 There are two major stock exchanges in the Indian stock market - the National Stock

-Exchange (NSE India) and the Bombay Stock Exchange (BSE India).
-Investors
+Exchange (NSE India) and the Bombay Stock Exchange (NSE

-Indian stocks has proved to be the most profitable for investors.
-Stock
+Indian stockshas proved to be the most profitable for investors.
+Stock prices

-prices have increased substantially over the long-term despite short-term speculative
+have increased substantially over the long-term despite short-term speculative swings.

 The Indian Stock Market gives investors an opportunity to invest in companies belonging